siri404-gh/sreeram.app_old/src/web/posts/home/home.md

 ![Sreeram Padmanabhan](https://avatars0.githubusercontent.com/u/8502281?s=460&v=4 "Sreeram Padmanabhan")

 Hey, I am Sreeram Padmanabhan.
 Some friends call me Sree.
 I am a Web Developer and this is my photography website.
-I live in London involved in one of most creative businesses ever.
+I live in London and am involved in one of the leading banks here.
+I travel regularly and have so far covered 12 countries in 2 continents.
+Over my life, I have seen so many things which I'd love to share here.
+Click on the Menu at the top to see my pictures divided into countries and cities.

+I am also an active in instagram.
+I try to post regularly at [instagram.sreeram.app](http://instagram.sreeram.app)

 ## The story of my life